teedjay/quarkus-kogito/README.md

-# kogito-test project
+# quarkus-kogito
-Testing a simple process flow to test Kogito with Quarkus.
+Testing a simple process flow using Kogito and Quarkus.

 The input is a Person object (just name and age).
 This input is processed by a service task that just does `Logging` to console before a decision is made.